group13-Advanced-Web-Project/Movie-Central/README.md

 | **Frontend** | Hosted on **Netlify** for fast, reliable, and continuous deployment. |
 | **Backend**  | Deployed on **Render** for API and database services.                |

-The **Movie-Central** operates using a client-server architecture:
+**Movie-Central** operates using a client-server architecture:

 1. **Frontend**: Built with **React**, it handles all user interactions like browsing movies, viewing reviews, and managing user accounts.
 It communicates with the backend via API calls.
 2. **Backend**: Powered by **Node.js** and **Express**, the backend processes requests from the frontend, handling movie data, user authentication, and more.
 3. **Database**: **PostgreSQL** stores all movie data, user profiles, and reviews, ensuring data is stored persistently and can be queried efficiently.
 4. **Authentication**: Users sign up and log in to access personalized features such as favorites, reviews, and movie groups.
-Authentication is managed securely through **JWT (JSON Web Tokens)**.
+Authentication is managed securely through the auth0 api and @auth0/auth0-react package.

-This architecture ensures a seamless and interactive experience for users, from discovering movies to interacting with friends and sharing opinions.

 ## Installation and Setup